markatots/qMaruPL/README.md

 # Release note
+- January 14th, 2022 - qMaruPL has come to be able to show only the very left measure name when row break is set.
+That will help you make financial reports.
 - January 10th, 2022 - I corrected a good number of typo in this readme.
 - January 9th, 2022 - Vertical Dimension was released.
-- January 8th, 2022 - qMaruPL have come to be able to hide individually each of the Lv2, Lv1, and Measure Name column by the "Table Overall" → "◆Hide ..." property switch, without setting the width as 0.
+- January 8th, 2022 - qMaruPL has come to be able to hide individually each of the Lv2, Lv1, and Measure Name column by the "Table Overall" → "◆Hide ..." property switch, without setting the width as 0.
 What's more, the "Row Break Cols" can be adjusted by the slider.
 - January 4th, 2022 - qMaruPL has come to be able to be changed line styles.
 - January 2nd, 2022 - qMaruPL has come to be able to be selected a dimension's value.
 - December 30th, 2021 - qMaruPL has come to be able to have 100 measures and 99 elements of a dimension.
 I think that's enough.